 Is it possible for a patient to determine if she has endometrial cancer and not fibroids?
 After all, both conditions share a common symptom in endometrial bleeding.

 Wise noted that an endometrial biopsy, or a procedure where a sample of the lining of the uterus is taken, is needed to make the definitive diagnosis.

 This is especially important for women to know, considering the impact that medical intervention may have on fertility.

-In the U.S., 49 percent of all hysterectomies are done to relieve “fibroids and abnormal bleeding.”
+In the U.S., are done to relieve “fibroids and abnormal bleeding.”

-Impacted disproportionally, African-American women with fibroids are 2.4 more times likely to have hysterectomies than white women.
+Impacted disproportionally, African-American women with fibroids are than white women.